Planning a Trip to Anguilla: What the Weather Really Means

 Winter months represent Anguilla's most popular travel window and for sound reasons grounded in actual weather patterns.
 This period sits entirely outside the Atlantic hurricane season, which runs from June 1 through November 30, eliminating a major travel concern.

-December and January offer near-ideal conditions.
-December sees average temperatures around 27°C81°F with modest rainfall of 48 mm1.9 in.
-January is virtually identical, with 26°C79°F temperatures and 59 mm2.3 in of rain.
+December and January offer excellent conditions.
+December sees average temperatures around 27°C80°F with average rainfall of around 80 mm3.1 in.
+January is virtually identical, with 26°C79°F temperatures and average rainfall of 70 mm2.8 in.

-April marks the tail end of high season with warming temperatures reaching 27°C81°F and the first hints of increased humidity.
+April marks the tail end of high season with average temperatures reaching around 27°C80°F and the first hints of increased humidity.
 This month offers a sweet spot: conditions remain excellent, crowds begin thinning, and accommodation prices start to soften.
 Travelers seeking spring break vacations or flexible holiday dates find April particularly rewarding.

 The Transition: May and November

-November operates similarly in reverse: summer weather persists with temperatures around 28°C82°F, and rainfall remains moderate at 47 mm1.9 in.
-Critically, November sits at the tail end of hurricane season (which closes November 30), making it statistically safer than September or October.
-November also hosts cultural events including Anguilla Sailing Week, drawing sports enthusiasts and making it a shoulder season with both favorable weather and community activity.
+November operates similarly in reverse: summer weather persists with temperatures around 27°C81°F, and average rainfall remains moderate at around 120 mm4.7 in.
+Critically, November sits at the tail end of hurricane season (which closes November 30), making it safer than September or October.
+November marks the quieting end of hurricane season, with calmer conditions returning and a shoulder season feel across the island.

 Summer and Early Fall: June Through August